 Tickets for the best performances have become very expensive.
 What can I do?

 At less popular times, tickets are cheaper for even the busiest productions than at peak times.
-In addition, after the initial high level of interest subsides, ticket prices will start to fall, so access to later performances will be available to everyone, even during peak hours.
-Beyond all this, it is important that, with the exception of the most popular performances, average ticket prices will typically be lower than previous, static prices.
+In addition, ticket prices will start to fall after the initial high level of interest subsides, so access to later performances will be available to everyone, even during peak hours.
+Beyond all this, it is important that, except for the most popular performances, average ticket prices will typically be lower than previous static prices.

 When is the cheapest ticket for a given performance?

-I put X-priced tickets in my cart, but I didn’t finish the payment on time.
-When I started shopping again, I only found the same product at a Y price.
+I put X-priced tickets in my cart but didn’t finish the payment on time.
+I only found the same product at a Y price when I started shopping again.
 What can I do?

-It is common practice for online shopping that the cart has a predefined expiration date, in our case it is 15 minutes.
-This is necessary so that the product does not get stuck in the shopping cart of customers who may forget to pay, but they are released after a certain period of time and can even be purchased by other interested parties.
-The price of tickets returned to the market after the expiration of the basket may differ from the ticket price that was in force when it was placed in the previous basket, depending on the current supply-demand relationship.
+It is common practice for online shopping that the cart has a predefined expiration date.
+In our case, it is 15 minutes.
+This is necessary so that the product is not stuck in the shopping cart of customers who may need to remember to pay.
+Still, they are released after a certain period and can even be purchased by other interested parties.
+The price of tickets returned to the market after the basket expiration may differ from the ticket price in force when it was placed in the last basket, depending on the current supply-demand relationship.
 Tickets can only be purchased at the current price.